sankawerapitiya/chef/Privacy Policy.md

-MechSIT built the Culinary Arts Chef Quiz app as a Free app.
+MechSIT built the Culinary Arts Chef Quiz app as an Ad Supported app.
 This SERVICE is provided by MechSIT at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.